Yahnavi/BikeNGo/README.md

 This full-stack project uses HTML, CSS, and JS to build the front end.
 Scripting is done in JavaScript.
 MongoDB is used for the back end and database.
 BikeNGo is user-friendly and has user authentication for renters and people who want to rent vehicles.
 It helps people find the available vehicles for rent.
+ALL THE UPDATED FILES ARE PRESENT IN MASTER BRANCH